‘Days Of Our Lives’ Spoilers: Alison Sweeney Returning As Sami Brady, EJ DiMera To Follow?

 As many Days of Our Lives fans know, when Alison Sweeney left the show after more than two decades as Sami Brady, her on-screen husband, EJ DiMera, played by beloved DOOL actor James Scott, also departed the soap.
 The character of EJ was killed off in an emotional ending for the popular super couple.
 However, the soap has since hinted the EJ may not be dead after all.

-After EJ’s death, DOOL viewers watched as his sister, Kristen DiMera, injected his body with an unknown substance, and then his father, the now deceased Stefano DiMera, admitted to switching the body that Sami believed was EJ’s, and that she had cremated.
-Fans have since been hoping that EJ DiMera is still alive, and that the character will return to Salem in the future.
-Now that it’s been confirmed that Sami’s returning for a two month stint, viewers are getting excited about the possibility that EJ may also return to the show.
+After EJ’s death, DOOL viewers watched as his sister, Kristen DiMera, injected his body with an unknown substance, and then his father, the now-deceased Stefano DiMera, admitted to switching the body Sami believed was EJ’s and had cremated.
+Fans have since been hoping EJ DiMera is still alive and that the character will return to Salem in the future.
+Now that it’s been confirmed that Sami’s returning for a two-month stint, viewers are getting excited about the possibility that EJ may also return to the show.

 Days Of Our Lives Spoilers: EJ and Sami Have a Huge Blow-Up! http://t.co/2QrxOpmi13 #DAYS #DOOL pic.twitter.com/hOrcAP5PiS